DrewML/mocha-classes/README.md

 A simple proof of concept to explore using [ES2015 Classes](http://www.2ality.com/2015/02/es6-classes-final.html) and [ES2016 Decorators](https://github.com/wycats/javascript-decorators) to help write more declarative unit tests with [Mocha](https://mochajs.org/).
 Loosely insprired by the [NUnit](http://www.nunit.org/index.php?p=home) syntax.

-**Warning:** [Decorators are currently broken (as of 10/29/15) in Babel 6](https://github.com/babel/babel/issues/2645).
+**Warning:** [Decorators currently aren't supported in Babel 6, due to recent changes in the proposal](https://phabricator.babeljs.io/T2645#65806).
 Until that's addressed, you'll need to use Babel 5 if you plan to use decorators in your project.

 ## Install